-This Clean Code course alternates between lecture and exercise so that you can experience, first-hand, the practices and disciplines of these fundamental topics.
+This Clean Code workshop alternates between lectures and exercises so that you can experience, first-hand, the practices and disciplines of the following fundamental topics:

 Learn how to:

 - Develop an attitude of professional craftsmanship.

 - Tell the difference between good and bad code.

 - Create and write good code and transform bad code into good code.

 - Create good names, good functions, good objects, and good classes.

 - Format code for maximum readability.

 - Implement complete error handling without obscuring code logic.

 - Apply effective unit testing and refactoring techniques.